Qwertic/test-bot/readme.md

-# A simple bot to integrate on slack
+# A simple bot to integrate in slack
 *Based on [Flottbot](https://target.github.io/flottbot-docs/about/) project* **Install Your Bot Integration**